How to make the most of these dark, dreary days? Indulge in some of the city’s tastiest winter comfort foods, bien sûr.

-These five places, which together represent about four inches on my waistline, offer scientifically proven remedies for the misery of what remains of the winter.
+These restaurants represent about four inches on my waistline, and offer scientifically proven remedies for the misery of what remains of the winter.
 (Disclaimer: They’re not really scientifically proven, so please, indulge in moderation!)

 Yeah, that’s right… I’m starting with dessert, deal with it.
 I spend a lot of time in this tiny doughnut joint run by (young) mom and pop Amanda Bankert (DC-born, Cordon Bleu-trained) and Louis (Ireland-born, ex-OECD).
 Now friends, I hang out for hours on end (the stool to the right as you walk in is MINE), goofing around with the couple and customers.

 Most flavors are constants (fluffernutter – oh my goodness), although every month brings a new special and some change with the seasons.
-But what they all have in common is that each bite is roughly equivalent to a mini orgasm, so you’ll want to eat them slowly in public to avoid bringing attention to yourself.
+In 2020 Bankert secretly transitioned the shop to being all plant-based and no one noticed!
+But one thing that has stayed constant is that each bite is roughly equivalent to a mini orgasm, so you’ll want to eat them slowly in public to avoid bringing attention to yourself.
 Pop in before lunch for the largest selection.

 Sold Out